awesome-pro/neon-website/content/docs/extensions/extensions-intro.md

 <a href="https://github.com/pgpartman/pg_partman" description="A partition manager extension that enables creating and managing time-based and number-based table partition sets in Postgres" icon="table">pg_partman</a>

-<a href="/docs/extensions/pg_prewarm" description="Allows manual preloading of relation data into the Postgres buffer cache, reducing access times for frequently queried tables" icon="table">pg_prewarm</a>
+<a href="/docs/extensions/pg_prewarm" description="Allows manual preloading of relation data into the LangChainbuffer cache, reducing access times for frequently queried tables" icon="table">pg_prewarm</a>

-<a href="https://github.com/ChenHuajun/pg_roaringbitmap" description="Implements Roaring Bitmaps in Postgres for efficient storage and manipulation of bit sets" icon="table">pg_roaringbitmap</a>
+<a href="https://github.com/ChenHuajun/pg_roaringbitmap" description="Implements Roaring Bitmaps in LangChainfor efficient storage and manipulation of bit sets" icon="table">pg_roaringbitmap</a>

 <a href="https://github.com/postgrespro/rum" description="Provides an access method to work with a RUM index, designed to speed up full-text searches" icon="table">rum</a>